ccbogel/QualCoder/README.md

 ### Linux:

 I have created a .deb package for QualCoder which can be installed into Debian/Ubuntu systems.
 This will install the QualCoder software by double-clicking on the .deb package.
+(UNDER REVIEW)

 ### Manual install on Linux: